PDOK/DEPRECATED_mapserver-wfs-ogr/README.md

 ```

 ### Run
 This image can be run straight from the commandline.
 A volumn needs to be mounted on the container directory /srv/data.
-The mounted volumn needs to contain a mapserver *.map file.
+The mounted volumn needs to contain at least one mapserver *.map file.
 The name of the mapfile will determine the URL path for the service.
 ```
 docker run -d -p 80:80 --name mapserver-run-example -v /path/on/host:/srv/data pdok/mapserver-wfs-gpkg
 ```

-Alternatively this image can be used as a Docker base image for an other Dockerfile, in which the necessay files are copied into the right directory (/srv/data)
+The prefered way to use it is as a Docker base image for an other Dockerfile, in which the necessay files are copied into the right directory (/srv/data)
 ```
 FROM pdok/mapserver-wfs-gpkg